-Trump administration seeks to restart White House ballroom project after shooting
+Trump administration pushes to revive White House ballroom project after shooting

-President Donald Trump toured the White House ballroom construction site on Tuesday, May 19, 2026, in Washington (AP Photo/Jacquelyn Martin)
+President Donald Trump tours the White House ballroom construction site in Washington on Tuesday, May 19, 2026 (AP Photo/Jacquelyn Martin)

-President Donald Trump toured the White House ballroom construction site on Tuesday, May 19, 2026, in Washington (AP Photo/Jacquelyn Martin)
+President Donald Trump tours the White House ballroom construction site in Washington on Tuesday, May 19, 2026 (AP Photo/Jacquelyn Martin)

 WASHINGTON, DC: The administration of US President Donald Trump is seeking to resume construction of a controversial White House ballroom project, arguing that a recent shooting near the presidential complex demonstrates the urgent need for expanded security infrastructure.